Bayside Council area

 - Professional, Scientific and Technical Services ($948 million or 8.8%)

 In combination these three industries accounted for $6,264 million in total or 58.0% of the total imports by total industry in the Bayside Council area.

 In comparison, the same 3 industries in New South Wales accounted for 32.2% in Manufacturing; 10.4% in Financial and Insurance Services; and 6.5% in Professional, Scientific and Technical Services.

 The major differences between total imports by industries in the Bayside Council area and New South Wales were:

-- A larger percentage of total imports by Administrative and Support Services (5.1% compared to 1.8%)
+- A larger percentage of total imports by Professional, Scientific and Technical Services (8.8% compared to 6.5%)

-- A larger percentage of total imports by Professional, Scientific and Technical Services (8.5% compared to 6.2%)
+- A smaller percentage of total imports by Public Administration and Safety (2.4% compared to 4.8%)